The Kaufman Brief Intelligence Test measures your fluid intelligence as well as your crystallized intelligence.

 Kaufman brief intelligence test is developed with the understanding that intelligence is a changing phenomenon.
 It measures your intelligence which has been developed to this moment.
 The Kaufman test also measures those developmental and neuro-psychological changes specific to adults that need a different approach for assessment.

 The Kaufman intelligence test is inclined to Horn and Cattell's formulation of the difference between fluid and crystallized intelligence that is Gf-Gc theory.
-Gf stands for general fluid abilities and Gc stands for the general crystallized capabilities.
+Gf stands for general fluid abilities, and Gc stands for the general crystallized capabilities.

 The Kaufman intelligence test is also predisposed to some extent the Piaget’s theory of cognitive development.
-It has a special reference to the stage related to adolescence.
+It has a particular reference to the stage related to adolescence.
 The adolescents perform more complicated psychological operations at this stage and are better able to convert and use information.

 • Rational or logical steps,

-• Chronological way of thinking
+• Chronological methods of thinking

 • Secrecy rules,